Security-Onion-Solutions/securityonion-docs/architecture.rst

 The manager node runs the following components:

--  Elasticsearch
+-  :ref:`elasticsearch`
--  Logstash
+-  :ref:`logstash`
--  Kibana
+-  :ref:`kibana`
--  Curator
+-  :ref:`curator`
--  Elastalert
+-  :ref:`elastalert`
--  Redis (Only if configured to output to a search node)
+-  :ref:`redis` (Only if configured to output to a search node)
--  Wazuh
+-  :ref:`wazuh`

 Forward Node
 ~~~~~~~~~~~~

-When using a ``forward node``, Elastic Stack components are not installed.
-Syslog-ng forwards all logs to Logstash on the manager node via an autossh tunnel, where they are stored in Elasticsearch on the manager node, or forwarded to search node's Elasticsearch instance (if the manager node has been configured to use a search node).
+When using a ``forward node``, Elastic Stack components are not installed. :ref:`filebeat` forwards all logs to :ref:`logstash` on the manager node, where they are stored in :ref:`elasticsearch` on the manager node or a search node (if the manager node has been configured to use a search node).
 From there, the data can be queried through the use of cross-cluster search.

 Forward Nodes run the following components:

--  Zeek (formerly Bro)
+-  :ref:`zeek`
--  Suricata
+-  :ref:`suricata`
--  Stenographer
+-  :ref:`stenographer`
--  Wazuh
+-  :ref:`wazuh`

 Search Node
 ~~~~~~~~~~~

 When using a ``search node``, Security Onion implements distributed deployments using Elasticsearch's `cross cluster search <https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-cross-cluster-search.html>`__.
-When you run Setup and choose ``Search Node``, it will create a local Elasticsearch instance and then configure the manager node to query that instance.
-This is done by updating \_cluster/settings on the manager node so that it will query the local Elasticsearch instance.
+When you run Setup and choose ``Search Node``, it will create a local :ref:`elasticsearch` instance and then configure the manager node to query that instance.
+This is done by updating \_cluster/settings on the manager node so that it will query the local :ref:`elasticsearch` instance.

 ``Search nodes`` primarily collect logs from other nodes and store them for searching.

 Search Nodes run the following components:

--  Elasticsearch
+-  :ref:`elasticsearch`
--  Logstash
+-  :ref:`logstash`
--  Curator
+-  :ref:`curator`
--  Wazuh
+-  :ref:`wazuh`

 Heavy Node
 ~~~~~~~~~~